Has Digital Marketing lived up to the hype around it?

 - Ask about the Flexibility, of course.
 What if you missed a few classes?
 Does the course provide an online recording of the missed classes?
 Or can you repeat a few lessons?

-Here is the list of excellent digital marketing courses
+Here is the list of excellent digital marketing online courses:

 Simplilearn ’s Digital Marketing Specialist Masters Program